valkey-io/valkey-doc/docs/management/security/acl.md

 The command outputs a 32-byte (256-bit) pseudorandom string converted to a 64-byte alphanumerical string.
 This is long enough to avoid attacks and short enough to be easy to manage, cut & paste, store, and so forth.
-This is what you should use in order to generate Redis passwords.
+This is what you should use in order to generate Valkey passwords.

 ## Use an external ACL file

-There are two ways to store users inside the Redis configuration:
+There are two ways to store users inside the Valkey configuration:

-1. Users can be specified directly inside the `redis.conf` file.
+1. Users can be specified directly inside the `valkey.conf` file.
 2. It is possible to specify an external ACL file.

-The two methods are *mutually incompatible*, so Redis will ask you to use one or the other.
-Specifying users inside `redis.conf` is good for simple use cases.
+The two methods are *mutually incompatible*, so Valkey will ask you to use one or the other.
+Specifying users inside `valkey.conf` is good for simple use cases.
 When there are multiple users to define, in a complex environment, we recommend you use the ACL file instead.

-The format used inside `redis.conf` and in the external ACL file is exactly the same, so it is trivial to switch from one to the other, and is the following:
+The format used inside `valkey.conf` and in the external ACL file is exactly the same, so it is trivial to switch from one to the other, and is the following: